jrdngr/pngme_book/src/chapter_4.md

-# Chapter 4 - Command Line Arguments
+# Chapter 4: Command Line Arguments

 If you made it this far, the hard part is over.
 Congrats!

 We're going to take a little detour right now and get our command line arguments set up.
 Having arguments set up will make it really easy to work on the last part of this project.

-You can parse command line arguments manually, but I highly recommend that you use a crate for this. [clap](https://github.com/clap-rs/clap) is your best bet for this.
+You can parse command line arguments manually, but I highly recommend that you use a crate for this. [clap](https://github.com/clap-rs/clap) is your best bet here.
 It does all of the work to make a nice command line interface for you.
 All you have to do is get your data out.

 At the time of this writing, `clap` is integrating the derive macros from another fantastic crate called [structopt](https://github.com/TeXitoi/structopt).
 These macros make it trivial to map arguments to Rust types.
 You can check out version `3.0.0-beta.1` of `clap` to use these macros, or you can use `structopt`.